BGI TEACH YOUR KIDS TO RIDE

 When they’ve mastered the basic balancing/steering, pedaling and braking skills, you may want to have them take three more trips down the hill, one for each skill, as a refresher.
 Then, they should be ready to bicycle home and you can mothball the training wheels for good!

 Every child is unique and how fast yours learns depends on their coordination level and personality.
-But, this approach to teaching bicycling without training wheels has worked well for our families and us and we know it can work for you, too.
+But, this approach to teaching bicycling without training wheels has worked well for our families and we know it can work for you, too.
 If you have any questions, feel free to come in and ask and we’ll be glad to help you out.
 And please, for their safety (and because it's a law in many states), teach your children to always wear their helmets when bicycling.